mansari2/clinical-trial-matching/README.md

 - Automated extraction and standardization of trial criteria from PDFs and unstructured text.
 - Interactive AI chatbots to guide patients in finding suitable trials.

+## Use of AI
+I initialized this project using Cursor to test out its functionality.
+The project structure will change quite a bit as I spec out remaining architecture and explore data sources.

 ## Project Structure
 ```
 clinical-trial-matching